Isaac Paredes Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.14 team ERA ranks 14th across all league pitching staffs.
+- The Marlins' 4.14 team ERA ranks 14th among all MLB pitching staffs.

-- The righty last appeared on Tuesday against the St. Louis Cardinals, when he threw five innings, allowing one earned run while giving up two hits.
+- Marlins pitchers combine to give up 114 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- The 25-year-old has put up a 4.50 ERA and 11.3 strikeouts per nine innings across 15 games this season, while giving up a batting average of .210 to his opponents.
+- The righty last pitched on Wednesday against the St. Louis Cardinals, when he threw six innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.